-According to the IPSSA Basic Training manual, you can correct alkalinity by taking 1/3 of the CYA level and subtracting it from the TA level.
-To be exact, you will need to know the pH of the water, but since pools are generally between 7.2 and 7.8 pH, you can get close with using 1/3.
-But don't worry, the Orenda app's LSI calculator will automatically make the exact correction for you, and be precise.
+According to the IPSSA Basic Training manual, you can correct alkalinity by taking ~1/3 of the CYA level and subtracting it from the TA level.
+To be exact, you will need to know the pH of the water, but since pools are generally between 7.2 and 8.2 pH, you can get close with using 1/3.
+But again, the Orenda Calculator™ automatically makes this exact correction for you.
 Here's what the equation looks like, using a high CYA of 90 ppm and zero borates.

 Corrected [carbonate] Alkalinity (CA) = TA ppm - (CYA ppm x [correction factor @ pH]) - (Borate ppm x [borate correction factor @ pH])